InstituteforDiseaseModeling/laser/docs/performance.rst

 LASER Performance Optimization
 ===============================

 It's fairly easy to generate working LASER model code that uses NumPy and performs well for populations of 100,000 agents.
-We expect LASER code to perform efficiently for up to **200,000,000 agents**.
+We expect LASER code to perform efficiently for **200,000,000 agents** (or more).
 The challenge is how to get there.

 Identifying Performance Bottlenecks
 -----------------------------------